mukesh293/delta-demo1/README.md

 # delta-demo1
-This is  Demo  for Git  &amp;  Git class
+This is  Demo  for Git  &amp;  Github class